PATIENT RIGHTS AND RESPONSIBILITIES

-As a patient you have certain rights and responsibilities.
+As a patient, you have certain rights and responsibilities.
 We recognize that a respectful relationship between the healthcare provider and the patient is the foundation of proper medical care.
-Copies of this statement are posted in our patient care waiting areas.

 - Annual wellness check so that health issues may be identified early